 Summer is the time to get exploring, and we at Lester Glenn Subaru don’t expect our customers to hold back.
-But as you buckle into your volcano facts primary homework help, don’t forget that some of your fellow explorers do not have the luxury of such a safety mechanism.
+But as you buckle into your prednisone and alcohol interaction, don’t forget that some of your fellow explorers do not have the luxury of such a safety mechanism.
 What’s more, they may just be driving right beside you!
 Here are five simple tips for being a safety-conscious driver when you’re sharing the road with cyclists.

 - Recognize that cyclists are always in more potential danger.
 Just knowing that the person riding up on your right is in a more vulnerable position than you and your passengers is sure to make you extra cautious as you travel, and we think that’s smart when you’re sharing the road and potentially even turn lanes with cyclists.

 - Maintain three feet of clearance from all cyclists.
 Sometimes this may be difficult depending on the road you’re on or just how many cyclists you happen to encounter, but it’s the best way to ensure the safety and comfort of both yourself and the cyclist and is even a legally required distance in many states.

 - Avoid looking at your phone while driving.
 Our Toms River Subaru dealership feels that this suggestion should apply to every drive you take, but it is especially important when sharing the road with cyclists who may move from your blind spot to the passenger’s door in a matter of seconds.